krig-agency/krig.io-old/CONTRIBUTING.md

 Feel free to add issues in the github repository issue tracker.

+## Code Standard

+### JavaScript

+This repository uses the `semistandard` js standard.
+Which is same as `standard` but with semicolons sprinkled on top!
+Gulp will run the semistandard check on build, make sure it's not red!

 ## Git flow

 We try to stick as much as possible to the standard git-flow methodology.